jwheare/mythextract/README.md

 # Philosophy

-The goal for this project is to provide tools that are designed to be self contained and run without dependencies on all architectures for many years to come.
+The goal for this project is to provide tools that are designed to be self contained and run on all architectures for many years to come without dependencies or the need for a build step.

 Written in python (a readable and widely used programming language) and open sourced under an MIT license to make it easy to learn from and adapt without restrictions.